 (h) Box netted installations are where netting is suspended from the top of roof framing member, or top chord, to provide a fill depth that completely encloses the top chord, creating a uniform insulation layer of loose-fill insulation across the entire underside of the roof deck.
-For these installations, maximum variation in netted insulation cavity thickness shall be no greater than 1 inch.
+For these installations, netted insulation cavity thickness shall be uniform and meet the minimum insulation thickness.